CoderDojo/cp-local-development/README.md

 $ git clone https://github.com/CoderDojo/cp-translations-tests workspace-zen/cp-translations
 ```

-You may have permission errors on Windows in which case you need to change owner ship to yourself.
+You may have permission errors on Windows in which case you need to change ownership to yourself.

 #### Docker-compose